faridgi/faridgi/README.md

 <h1 align="center">Hi 👋, I'm Farid</h1>
 <h3 align="center">A passionate Backend developer</h3>

-- 👨‍💻 All of my projects are available at [faridportfolio.fr](faridportfolio.fr)

 - 💬 Ask me about **php/symfony5 and MYSQL**

 - 📫 How to reach me **faridtah97@gmail.com**